Updated on 14 August 2017

 Look at websites such as World Weather Information Service or Wunderground, available online and as a phone app.
 Just be aware that the temperature forecast on any site won’t necessarily give you the whole picture.
 For example, you might be travelling to a tropical country during monsoon season, so look at sunshine hours to get a full impression.

 8 – Get packing

-Make a packing list or use an online template for your destination.
-Light layers are key, as it may get cold in the evening in Mediterranean countries, as well as a hat and sunglasses.
-Don’t forget to pack walking shoes or sandals if you have an active holiday in mind.
-Remember that all hand-luggage toiletries must fit into a clear plastic bag, not exceeding 20cm x 20cm.
+Make a holiday packing checklist or use an online template for your destination.
+When deciding what things to take on holiday, light layers are key, as it may get cold in the evening in Mediterranean countries.
+Don’t forget to pack walking shoes or sandals if you have an active holiday in mind, as well as a hat and sunglasses.
+You might find our Summer style guide useful and remember that all hand-luggage toiletries must fit into a clear plastic bag, not exceeding 20cm x 20cm.
 Check your luggage allowance online, and buy a small digital luggage scale to weigh your case at home.
 That way you can make sure that you’re within your allowance, rather than taking the risk at the airport.
 If you do need extra luggage, it’s generally much cheaper to book it in advance online than at the airport.

 9 – Work out your route to the airport